-Corn snakes, sometimes known as red rat snakes, are thin orange or brownish-yellow snakes with prominent red spots highlighted in black along their backs.
-If you live in the United States, particularly the southern states, you’re likely to come across one.
+Corn snakes, sometimes known as red rat snakes, are thin orange or brownish-yellow snakes with prominent brownish-red spots highlighted in black along their backs.
+If you live in the United States, particularly the southeastern states, you’re likely to come across one.

 Corn snakes are found in the eastern United States from southern New Jersey to Florida and sections of Louisiana and Kentucky.
 They are especially common in Florida and many of the other southern states.
 Because they are a kind of constrictor, these snakes bite their prey to obtain a strong grasp on it, then immediately coil themselves around it, squeezing fiercely until the victim is immobilized.